 The Board of Managers has an Advisory Committee that consists of Messrs.
 Lassiter, Russell and Trout.
-The Advisory Committee functions as the audit committee and as the compensation committee.
+The Advisory Committee functions as the Audit Committee and as the Compensation Committee.
 In addition, the Advisory Committee addresses all matters concerning conflicts of interest and the application of the Business Opportunities Agreement.
-The Advisory Committee acted by unanimous written consent one time in fiscal 2019 and held no special meetings.
+The Advisory Committee acted by unanimous written consent one time in fiscal 2023 and held eleven special meetings.

 The Board of Managers does not have a nominating committee or committee performing similar functions and has not adopted a resolution addressing the nominations process nor does it consider diversity with respect to manager nominees or have a diversity policy.
 This arrangement is appropriate as the nominations for all managers are made by the members of the general partner of our general partner.
 Messrs.
-McManemin, Raley, Allen and Vaughn and Ms. Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner.
+McManemin, Allen and Vaughn and Mses.
+Carver and Rochelle all participate in the consideration of nominees for the Board of Managers in their capacities as officers and/or managers of the members of the general partner of our general partner.
 The Board of Managers has not adopted a resolution addressing the nominations process as the general partner of our general partner is legally required to provide its members with the ability to nominate managers.